 1/4 cup chopped pistachios, garnish

-Place almond milk (coconut milk if using), chia seeds, (liquid sweetener if using) and zest from one orange in a large glass bowl.
-Use a whisk to mix everything together.
-Every 5 minutes or so whisk vigorously until chia seeds begin to gel and absorb the liquid, about 20 minutes total.
+Place almond milk and coconut milk in a large bowl.
+Add chia seeds, (liquid sweetener if using) and zest from one orange and use a whisk to mix everything together.
+Whisk frequently for the first few minutes to prevent the chia seeds from turning into one big chia lump then semi-frequently for the next 5 minutes or so until chia seeds begin to suspend themselves in the liquid and thicken.
 Cover with plastic and refrigerate.